arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 Based on various Bible verses, dishonesty & misrepresentation make me very uncomfortable.
 Especially when someone is willing to just persistently lie non-stop.
 When there’s so much compulsive incessant lying, it reminds me of John 8:44 in which Jesus says this about the devil: “When he lies, he speaks his native language, for he is a liar and the father of lies.”
 I personally think it’s spiritually dangerous of emulate / copy a behavioral trait of Satan.

 The issue of discernment of the truth—vaccines, science, climate change, carbon tax, etc.

+There might be a place for a fiscally-conservative low-regulation/small-government point of view, but North American conservatives have long abandoned such a point of view.
+In Canada, the fiscally-conservative party today would be the Liberal Party of Canada.
+The Conservative Party of Canada has become the *"shamelessly lie to people endlessly"* party.

 ---